Bettsongy/PickMyClass.Github.io/tutorials.md

 ---
 ### Home Page
- - The Home page provides recommended courses for the user according to the major and school years
+ - The Home page provides recommended courses for you according to the major and school years

  - You may hover onto one of the `course card` to reveal more information